ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### Central coordinator

+A central coordinator (such as the Rangers’ Program Manager) remains a critically important role, which may seem at odds with the idea of self-organizing teams.
+However, we found that some coordination and governance is necessary.
+Why?
+The short answer is that you need to keep the whole apparatus moving in the same direction.

+Let's elaborate.
+Think of the activity of the group in 2 levels.
+The "_higher_" level holds responsibility for governance concerns.
+For instance, that's where decisions are made about the projects that are going to move forward, how we interface with the Microsoft products groups, and accountability for our public-facing resources and high-level management of internal tools.
+The "_lower_" level is where actual work happens.
+In other words, that is where extensions are written and guidance is authored, among other things.
+The governance level benefits greatly from a central coordinator, while the lower level works best with self-organizing teams.

-A central coordinator (such as the Rangers’ Program Manager) remains a critically important role.
-The coordinator makes sure everything moves forward consistently with all the projects, is available to remove blockers as they arise, provides clarity on projects, and facilitates meetings and scheduling events when needed.
-The Program Manager is the glue between teams.
-Quite simply, all Rangers feel strongly that the whole program would fall apart without PM’s ardent support.
+Let's talk about the coordinator's role.
+As you might expect, some basic standards are necessary, such as how the repository and work items should be organized at a high level, overall sprint cadence, and establishing shared specialist teams like testers or user experience.
+In addition, the coordinator makes sure everything moves forward consistently with all the projects, is available to remove blockers as they arise, provides clarity on projects, and facilitates meetings and scheduling events when needed.

-As a result, you may want to consider a similar role at your organization whose sole purpose is to keep your own highly-distributed, self-organizing teams moving forward toward the same organizational goals.
+In short the Program Manager is the glue between all of the self-organizing teams.
+As a result, all Rangers that we interviewed feel strongly that the whole program would fall apart without the PM’s ardent support.
+Therefore, you may want to consider a similar role at your organization whose sole purpose is to keep your own highly-distributed, self-organizing teams moving forward toward the same organizational goals.

-> **TODO:EDWARD** - **DougE: This whole subsection seems to contradict the central these of "self-organizing teams".
+> **DONE:EDWARD** - **DougE: This whole subsection seems to contradict the central these of "self-organizing teams".
 Might wanna REALLY explicate this carefully.**

 ### Project maintenance

 The Rangers’ mandate is really to fill gaps (holes, not craters) in ALM knowledge and tooling.
 As such, we are set up to create enhancements and guidance efficiently and then move on with other projects.
 Because of this, there is simply no bandwidth, by design, for project maintenance.
 Once released, Ranger solutions are available so long as they are relevant, and, when they no longer are, the old solution is usually retired and a new one created.
 Long term maintenance on projects just isn’t there, and many Rangers would like to see a change in this area.

-### Quantifiable metrics
+### Quantifiable metric tracking

-Quantifiable metrics are challenging and always come back to a discussion of delivering value versus the overhead of tracking metrics.
+Measuring such points as team throughput, quality variance, and value delivered remain challenging because they always come back to a discussion of delivering value versus the overhead of tracking metrics.
 That is still the case after the transformation because it still takes time to set up and to gather metrics.
-We utilize tools like VSTS heavily for the metrics we do have, but additional metrics whose gathering requires manual overhead are often ignored if they are perceived to have limited value.
+We utilize tools like VSTS heavily for the metrics we do have, such as concurrent projects, releases, and build minutes, but additional metrics whose gathering requires manual overhead are often ignored if they are perceived to have limited value.

-> **TODO:EDWARD** - **DougE: List some metrics you used?
+> **DONE:EDWARD** - **DougE: List some metrics you used?
 Maybe a specific example of how you used VSTS?**

 ## Pros of the Ranger transformation

 The change to self-organizing teams has been an overall positive experience.
 Below are the trends we’ve observed through our data collection.

-> **TODO:EDWARD** - **DougE: Quotes from team members or from survey to use in these subsections?**
+> **DONE:EDWARD** - **DougE: Quotes from team members or from survey to use in these subsections?**

 ### Increased productivity

+> The number of projects has increased, and the number of people on each project has decreased.  - NZ

 After the switch, the number of projects doubled as teams became smaller and more efficient.
 By modernizing the engineering process, development cycle-time was greatly reduced, allowing more projects to move through the pipeline, which correlates to a greater potential value that can ultimately be delivered.
 Both Ranger feedback and our metrics bear this out.